-The CELTA certificate is awarded by Cambridge English Language Assessment, part of the University of Cambridge.
+The CELTA certificate is awarded by Cambridge English Assessment, part of the University of Cambridge.
 It is recognised by thousands of employers and teaching organisations worldwide.
 With millions of people all over the world wanting to learn English, job opportunities are plentiful and diverse, from teaching young learners at summer schools in Spain to business executives in Japan, either on location or online.

 Applicants for the CELTA course must:

 - Have an awareness of language and competence in both written and spoken English which will enable them to undertake the course and prepare for teaching a range of levels.

 - The recommended candidate language level is C2 or high C1 - grade A or B, on the CEFR.

 To be confirmed

 - University of Worcester students and alumni: £1,590 - includes £156 Cambridge Assessment exam fee

 - All other applicants: £1,380 - includes £157 Cambridge Assessment exam fee

 *Subject to sufficient enrolment and any Government COVID safety measures

 If you are interested in joining the University of Worcester intensive CELTA course, please download and complete the application form and email it to email@example.com.
 We will then contact you about the next stage of the application process.